sivertlunde/DAT355_BowlingAssignment/README.md

 1.

-Famlies2Persons:
+Famlies2Persons:<br/>
-Takes a model as input, gives a model as output = model-to-model Gives a different model as output than it received as input = out-place Model goes through detailed step by step transforamtion = imperative It takes several steps from start to finish = heterogeneous
+Takes a model as input, gives a model as output = model-to-model<br/>
+Gives a different model as output than it received as input = out-place<br/>
+Model goes through detailed step by step transforamtion = imperative<br/>
+It takes several steps from start to finish = heterogeneous<br/>

 2.